 We meditate upon Jesus’s twofold explanation of what man needs to have life.
 We need to nourish our bodies with physical foods.
 And we must nourish our souls with spiritual food.
 Jesus is the bread of life (John 6:35) and the wellspring of living water (John 4:13).

 Fasting is basically pointless and our everlasting reward far from our grasp without focusing ourselves on God.
 If we ignored the Lord but kept our fasts, we’d just be a bunch of sad, hungry, purposeless folks.

 And when you fast, be not as the hypocrites, sad.
 For they disfigure their faces, that they may appear unto men to fast.
 Amen I say to you, they have received their reward.Matthew 6:16

 TLDR: I have a hard time waking up cheerily at 8 a.m. without constant reminders of why I’m doing so.
-This is why I like to pair my Lenten penance(s) with a practice of spiritual nourishment!
+This is why I like to pair my Lenten penance(s) with a practice of spiritual nourishment or discipline!
 So I can get a little good amongst the fasting that doesn’t feel as good.

 A note for my fellow pregnant penitentials out there: